kailayerhq/kai/ivcs/README.md

 ### Intent
 An **intent** is a human-readable sentence summarizing what a changeset accomplishes, like "Update Auth login" or "Modify Billing invoice calculation".

+### Workspaces
+A **workspace** is a lightweight, mutable branch-like overlay on top of immutable snapshots.
+Workspaces allow you to:
+- Accumulate multiple staged changes (as ChangeSets)
+- Isolate work without affecting the main snapshot lineage
+- Integrate (merge) changes back into a target snapshot

+Workspaces have three states: `active` (can stage changes), `shelved` (frozen), and `closed` (permanent).

 ---

 ## Installation